Gregory Polan

-Gregory Polan (born January 2, 1950) is an American Benedictine monk, priest, abbot, scripture scholar, musician, and author.
-He is a member of Conception Abbey located in Conception, Missouri, which is part of the Swiss-American Congregation and the Benedictine Confederation.
-He was previously elected and served as the ninth abbot of Conception Abbey.
-He served as the tenth Abbot Primate of the Order of St. Benedict, residing at Sant'Anselmo all'Aventino in Rome.
+Gregory Polan, OSB (born January 2, 1950) is an American Benedictine monk, priest, scripture scholar, musician, and author.
+He is a member of Conception Abbey in Conception, Missouri, which is part of the Swiss-American Congregation.
+He previously served as the ninth abbot of Conception Abbey.
+From 2016 to 2024, he served as the tenth Abbot Primate of the Benedictine Confederation.

 Biography

 Early life

 John Polan (known by his family as "Jack") was born on 2 January 1950 in Berwyn, Illinois, USA, to Edward and Martha Rita (née Kasperski) Polan; he has two brothers.
 He began attending St. Mary's grade school in Riverside, Illinois, followed by the minor seminary of Archbishop Quigley Preparatory Seminary in the Archdiocese of Chicago.
 Polan made a visit to Conception Abbey in Missouri to explore a call to the Benedictine monastic way of life.